lsst/LDM-151/index.rst

 `SRD <https://docushare.lsstcorp.org/docushare/dsweb/Get/LPM-17>`__)
 specifies a set of data product guidelines, designed to support science goals envisioned to be enabled by the LSST observing program.
-Following these guidlines, the details of these data products have been described in the LSST Data Products Definition Document (
+Following these guidelines, the details of these data products have been described in the LSST Data Products Definition Document (
 `DPDD <https://docushare.lsstcorp.org/docushare/dsweb/Get/LSE-163>`__),
 and captured in a formal flow-down from the